moazzia/subdomain-collections/README.md

 ## Contents
 - `subdomains.txt` — the main file containing all collected subdomains.

+## Disclaimer
+This data is provided for educational and research purposes only.
+Do not use it for unauthorized activities.

 ## Usage
 Clone the repository and work with the file:
 ```bash